xmos/lib_camera/doc/programming_guide/04_Developing_custom_software.rst

 Hardware
 ^^^^^^^^

-First the user will need to see if their sensor is compatible with XCORE.AI EVALUATION KIT (XK-EVK-XU316).
+First the user will need to see if their sensor is compatible with xcore.ai evaluation kit (XK-EVK-XU316).

 The sensor has to:

 - Support MIPI CSI2 protocol